zuplo/docs/docs/deployments/environments.md

 ## Environment Variables

-All environments can have unique environment configurations and secretes.
+All environments can have unique environment configurations and secrets.